 If you have got the available capital, you might also want to consider investing in creating something that people can use to improve their own blogging experience; perhaps a keyword analytics tool, or a platform that analyses social media profiles, Product Hunt is a great place to start for amazing business ideas.

 3. Paid Services

 Like I mentioned at the beginning of the article, blogging is going to yield you a significant number of skills, all of which can be utilized together (as a blogger) or individually, and still provide a solid stream of income.
 Here are some of the most common services that bloggers might promote themselves as being able to do:

-- Freelancing — freelance is the most widely known way of working online, and as a blogger one of the most valuable skills you have is writing and marketing; there’s plethora of jobs available to individuals who can do both.
+- Freelancing: Freelancing is the most widely known way of working online.
+As a blogger one of the most valuable skills you have is writing and marketing; there’s plethora of jobs available to individuals who can do both.

-- Speaking — make sure that businesses and conferences know that you’re available for speaking purposes, not only will it help you to become better at what you do, you will be able to promote yourself beyond your usual reach.
+- Speaking: Make sure that businesses and conferences know that you’re available for speaking purposes, not only will it help you to become better at what you do, but you will be able to promote yourself beyond your usual reach of website visitors.

 Blogging is definitely not sitting and writing, it is much more than that and you have to spend some time being a blogger to truly appreciate that fact.
 HubSpot has written a great piece on how bloggers can utilize their blogs to acquire customers instead of visitors.

 When we start investing our time and energy into something like a blog, it’s only natural that we will eventually want to start getting paid for it, not only to sustain ourselves, but to be able to push further and further.